tsiau/Prework-Study-Guide-/README.md

 # Prework-Study-Guide-
-A study guide for course pre-work
+A study guide for course prework